Saved by Fear

 Saved By Fear is the first full-length studio album by Israeli doom/sludge metal trio Dukatalon, released on November 16, 2010, and on iTunes on December 14, 2010.
 The album was originally released in Israel in a small print in 2009.

 The album was recorded by the band as a two-piece, with Zafrir Tzori handling all vocals, guitars and bass duties, and Yariv Shilo on drums and percussion.

 Many compared the album's music to that of Eyehategod and Gojira.

+Critical reception

+JJ Koczan of The Aquarian described the album as "emotionally-driven and viscerally heavy."